 Course tuition: $ 3,244

-Format: all courses will be offered either in fully remote or in hybrid (in person/remote) format.
-Details to come.
+Format: all courses will be offered in a fully remote format.

 Dates: Courses run from May 25th through July 7th.
 Classes do not meet on May 31st or July 5th.